How Does Artificial Intelligence Learn

 An example of unsupervised learning is customer segmentation in marketing.
 By applying clustering algorithms to a dataset containing customer characteristics and behaviors, patterns and similarities within different customer groups can be identified.
 This information can then be used to tailor marketing strategies and target specific customer segments more effectively.

-See also What Is Narrow Artificial Intelligence
+See also What Are The 3 Types Of Artificial Intelligence

 Another example is anomaly detection, where unsupervised learning algorithms can analyze data and identify unusual or anomalous behavior.
 This is particularly useful in fraud detection, where patterns of fraudulent activities may be unknown or constantly evolving.
 Unsupervised learning can help detect fraudulent transactions based on deviations from normal behavior patterns observed in the data.